1 Chronicles 1

 ‘The principle design of the writer appears to have been this, to point out, from the public registers, which were still preserved, what had been the state of the different families previously to the captivity, that at their return they might enter on and repossess their respective inheritances.
 He enters particularly into the functions, genealogies, families, and orders of the priests and Levites and this was peculiarly necessary after the return from the captivity, to the end that the worship of God might be conducted in the same way as before, and the by the proper legitimate persons.’

-The author begins by listing Adam, whom we know had three sons, Genesis 4:1-2 / Genesis 4:25, and other children, Genesis 5:4 Notice the author doesn’t mention them all, they only mention Seth.
+The author begins by listing Adam, 1 Chronicles 1:1, whom we know had three sons, Genesis 4:1-2 / Genesis 4:25, and other children, Genesis 5:4.
 No one knows the reason behind this.
+Cain and Abel aren’t mentioned because Noah wasn’t the immediate descendant of either of them.
+Notice the author doesn’t mention them all, they only mention Seth, 1 Chronicles 1:1.

-Noah had three sons, Shem, Ham, and Japheth Genesis 5:1-32, but there is no mention of the flood in Noah’s day.
-It appears the author was focusing on the names of those who had a significant spiritual role in history, along with those who led the development of the populations of the world.
+Noah had three sons, Shem, Ham, and Japheth, 1 Chronicles 1:4 / Genesis 5:1-32, but there is no mention of the flood in Noah’s day.
+It appears the author was focusing on the names of those who had a significant spiritual role in history, along with those who led the development of the populations of the world, Genesis 6-9.

 ‘The sons of Japheth: Gomer, Magog, Madai, Javan, Tubal, Meshek and Tiras.
 The sons of Gomer: Ashkenaz, Riphath and Togarmah.
 The sons of Javan: Elishah, Tarshish, the Kittites and the Rodanites.’
 1 Chronicles 1:5-7

-Although Japheth was the lastborn, here, as the descendant of Shem, he is placed first in order to emphasise the legacy of Shem over the other two sons of Noah, Genesis 10:2-4.
+Japheth, whose name means enlargement was firstborn of Noah, Genesis 9:24 / Genesis 11:10.
+Genesis 5:32, lists Shem first follows succession not birth order.
+Here, 1 Chronicles 1:5, he is placed first in order to emphasise the legacy of Shem over the other two sons of Noah, Genesis 10:2-4.

 ‘The sons of Ham: Cush, Egypt, Put and Canaan.
 The sons of Cush: Seba, Havilah, Sabta, Raamah and Sabteka.
 The sons of Raamah: Sheba and Dedan.
 Cush was the father of Nimrod, who became a mighty warrior on earth.
 Egypt was the father of the Ludites, Anamites, Lehabites, Naphtuhites, Pathrusites, Kasluhites (from whom the Philistines came) and Caphtorites.
 Canaan was the father of Sidon his firstborn, and of the Hittites, Jebusites, Amorites, Girgashites, Hivites, Arkites, Sinites, Arvadites, Zemarites and Hamathites.’
 1 Chronicles 1:8-16